sunwoolee/lptorch/README.md

 ```
 Follow **Installation** in the latest cuda architecture environment.

-See the [wiki](https://github.com/sunwoolee/lptorch/wiki) for more information on the package.
+See the [wiki](https://github.com/sunwoolee/lptorch/wiki) for more information about the package.